melosso/portway/README.md

 ## Contribution

-Contributions welcome — submit a PR if you'd like to help improve Portway.
-With your contributions, you’ll be eligible for a free license.
+Contributions are welcome.
+Please submit a PR if you'd like to help improve Portway.
+With your contributions, you may be eligible for a free license.